Your local dealer will get back to you within 24 hours with recommendations and to book an appointment.

-In recent years, many cars have become more compact while at the same time maximizing internal space for a range of features.
-At the same time, the performance of a car is increasingly the most important consideration for many buyers.
-Both of these factors have influenced a reduction in the space left over in the vehicle for storage so the question of “where to keep your spare” has become a challenge.
-That, along with added safety concerns, has influenced the creation of “run flat” tires.
+Over the last few years, many cars have become more compact while at the same time maximizing internal space for a range of features.
+At the same time, the performance of a vehicle is increasingly the most important consideration for many buyers.
+Both of these factors have influenced a reduction in space left in the vehicle for storage.
+This brings on the question of “where do I keep my spare”?
+That along with added safety concerns, is what influenced the creation of “run flat” tires.

-Designed to allow a vehicle to be driven in the event of a flat tire, a run flat tire has sidewalls that are designed to allow the vehicle to go short distances with little to no air.
-Many high performance vehicles are equipped with run flat tires when they leave the lot, and they can offer increased handling compared to a standard tire.
+These tires are designed to allow a vehicle to still be driven in the event of a flat tire.
+A run flat tire features sidewalls that are designed for a vehicle to go short distances with little to no air.
+Many high performance vehicles have run flats on them, and they can offer increased handling compared to a standard summer tire.